rahul-ranjan-me/create-mfa-app/README.md

 > npx create-mfa-app
 ```

-Running the command will create three directories (shell-container, shared-components, micro-frontend-app) inside the `workspace` folder (names would be based on your entered inputs).
-Inside these directories, it will generate the initial project structure and install the transitive dependencies.
+Executing the command will create three directories (shell-container, shared-components, micro-frontend-app) in the 'workspace' folder (the names would be based on your entries).
+It will generate the initial project structure and install the transitive dependencies within those directories.

 ```